 Since the 1990s, the ALS has continued to evolve, taking advantage of advances in accelerator technology that have allowed continuous improvement in its capabilities.
 But existing storage-ring-based light sources have reached their limits in terms of providing high-flux, high-coherence x-rays, and new technologies are needed to tackle the most pressing scientific challenges.

 Leveraging State-of-the-Art Technologies to Revolutionize Soft X-ray Capabilities

 ALS-U is an MBA-enabled upgrade of the ALS, optimized to generate nearly continuous soft x-rays with the highest coherent flux and brightness.
-To maximize the performance of the MBA-based electron storage ring, ALS-U will employ a new, concentric accumulator ring and an electron bunch-train exchange process.
-Operating at a relatively low electron beam energy of 2 GeV and a high current of 500 mA, ALS-U will produce soft x-ray beams featuring a coherent flux that is orders of magnitude higher than that of the ALS and well beyond the coherent soft x-ray flux of any storage-ring-based light source operating, under construction, or planned.
+To maximize the performance of the MBA-based electron storage ring, the upgraded ALS will employ a new, concentric accumulator ring and an electron bunch-train exchange process.
+Operating at a relatively low electron beam energy of 2 GeV and a high current of 500 mA, the upgraded ALS will produce soft x-ray beams featuring a coherent flux that is orders of magnitude higher than that of the current ALS and beyond the coherent soft x-ray flux of any storage-ring-based light source operating, under construction, or planned.

 - Addition of a low-emittance, full-energy accumulator ring in the existing storage-ring tunnel to enable on-axis, swap-out injection (an exchange of electron bunch trains between the accumulator ring and storage ring) using fast magnets.

 - New insertion devices optimized for brightness and flux.